balashiva0011/introduction-to-sql-using-google-bigquery/README.md

 ## Instructions
  1. This repository only has a single main branch and should contain all updated files.

  2. You can find 3 raw CSV files in the data/ folder which can be used with this course.
-Instructions to upload the data into BigQuery
+Instructions to upload the data into BigQuery.

+ ## Installing
+ 1. To use these exercise files, you must have an active Google Cloud Project which has BigQuery enabled.